 |Papers||Posters / Videos|

-Authors should submit an initial draft paper of up to six pages in length (using the provided paper template) by May 30, 5pm Eastern Daylight Savings Time.
-Initial drafts should clearly state the contribution, methods, and any results obtained thus far.
+Authors should submit an initial draft paper of up to six pages in length (using the provided template) by May 30, 5pm Eastern Daylight Savings Time.
+Initial drafts should clearly state the contribution, methods, cite relevant literature, and any include results and analysis obtained thus far.
 Where work is ongoing, authors should clearly describe what steps they plan to complete before the re-submission deadline on July 11.
-The program committee will review initial submissions and notify authors with one of three decisions: accept; revise and resubmit; or reject.
+The program committee will review initial submissions and notify authors with one of three decisions: accept; revise and resubmit, or reject.
 Authors invited to revise and resubmit papers must submit a revision that addresses the comments of the reviewers by July 11.
 After this deadline, the program committee will review submitted papers again, and decide whether these papers will be accepted or rejected.
 Papers that were not accepted during the review process will be invited to submit to the poster track.

-The Posters and Videos track invites experience reports, best practices, project reports, and works-in-progress.
+The Posters and Videos track invites experience reports, best practices, project reports, implementation reports, and works-in-progress.
 One of the poster sessions will showcase student projects completed in makerspaces and we explicitly invite such submissions.
-Poster authors should also submit an extended abstract of up to 2 pages which will be included in the proceedings.
+Poster authors should submit an extended abstract of up to 2 pages which will be included in the proceedings.
 Posters will be presented during a poster session; some authors may also be invited to participate in panel discussions.
-We will also continue the video presentations, which will run on the same review schedule as the poster track.
-Videos must be no longer than 6 minutes.